spacetelescope/terraform-deploy/README.md

 #### Install Terraform, dependencies, and this GitHub repo

-You'll need the following tools installed:
+In order to deploy the configuration in this repo, you'll need the following tools installed:

 - [Terraform](https://www.terraform.io/downloads.html)
 - [AWS CLI](https://aws.amazon.com/cli/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Helm](https://helm.sh/docs/intro/install/)

-You will also need this branch of this repo.
+You will also need the current branch of this repo.
 You can get it with:

 ```
 git clone https://github.com/salvis2/terraform-deploy.git